ohadbenisti/Solutions/README.md

 Shere me your opinions.
 Thank you!

-mail me if you have commants
+Mail me if you have some commants: ohadbenisti@gmail.com